Raspberry Pi user manual

 ,invy

-No parameters: Set the touch direction of TFT,invx
+No parameters required: Set the touch direction of the TFT,invx

 is X-axis flip,invy